The Cabinet Cyclopædia: Contributors

 Reverend Dr. Dionysius Lardner, a science lecturer at University College London, started the Cabinet Cyclopaedia in 1827 or 1828.
 The authors who contributed to the volumes spanned the political spectrum and included many luminaries of the day.
-James Mackintosh, Walter Scott, Thomas Moore, and Connop Thirlwall wrote histories; Robert Southey wrote naval biographies; Henry Roscoe wrote legal biographies; John Herschel wrote on astronomy and the philosophy of science; August De Morgan wrote on mathematics; David Brewster wrote on optics; and Lardner himself wrote on mathematics and physics.
+James Mackintosh, Walter Scott, Thomas Moore, and Connop Thirlwall wrote histories; Robert Southey wrote naval biographies; Henry Roscoe wrote legal biographies; John Herschel wrote on astronomy and the philosophy of science; August De Morgan wrote on mathematics; David Brewster wrote on optics; the poet John Holland wrote about metal manufacture in his native Sheffield; and Lardner himself wrote on mathematics and physics.
 Authors were usually paid about £200 for each volume, though some contracts were much higher or lower.
 For example, Irish poet Thomas Moore was contracted to write a two-volume History of Ireland for £1,500.
 One of the reasons the overall project ran into difficulty may have been that it overpaid well-known writers.
 Peckham speculates that the reason many of the famous writers listed on the prospectus never participated was because of the project's financial problems.
 The 19 substitute contributors were, he writes, "at the time and subsequently a far less distinguished group than Lardner had originally announced".